Priority Entrance Tickets to the Accademia Gallery

 - Your voucher will be emailed to you shortly.

-- Please display the voucher on your mobile phone with a valid photo ID to your guide.
+- Please display the voucher on your mobile phone with a valid photo ID at the ticket redemption point.

 - If you have purchased reduced price tickets, please carry your valid photo ID proof for verification.
 Students must show their valid Student IDs.